matthanmethane/dblp_ntu_invidudual/README.md

 Guide for GUI:

-1. Click Load File Button
+1. Click Load File Button \
-	\n Upload your Faculty.xlsx
+	Upload your Faculty.xlsx \
-	\n Upload your Top.xlsx
+	Upload your Top.xlsx \
-2. Click Initialize files
+2. Click Initialize files \
-	\n This will create all the txt/xml needed for the program to run
+	This will create all the txt/xml needed for the program to run \
-3. Click Next Button
+3. Click Next Button \
-	\n Make sure that files are initialized
+	Make sure that files are initialized \

-\n\n\n\n
+\
+\
+\